nmschorr/CalEditor3/astrofiles/README.md

-pyFileMove README.me
 Author:  Nancy Schorr

+Design concept:  Axel Becker

-Date:    12/9/2015
+Date: June 1, 2016

-This program uses Python.
+Runs on Windows 7 64-bit only.

+Unzip the zip file to anywhere you like.

+It creates a folder called "dist".

+Inside "dist" is a file called "astfiles.exe".

+Double click on astfiles.exe to run it.

-It translates "nfi"-files into aaf files.
+This program translates "nfi"-files into aaf files.

-astfiles.py is the main file that is run.  astrs.py is the function library.  setup.py is there to create the exe file. extra.txt is extra code and notes associated with the project.

-The in directory is cInputDIR ='C:\\astin'     It must be there for the program to run.
-The nfi files go inside it.
+You MUST put the nfi files to be converted into:  C:\\astin'

-The results are put in the outdir at 'C:\\astout'.
-This is where you are sorting to, and it's created if it's not there.
+The results will show up in 'C:\\astout'.
+This is where you are sorting to, and it's created for you if it's not there.